kingaza/DLCA/README.md

 ## Introduction

-This repository contains the source code and the trained model for our work Deep Learning for Detecting Cerebral Aneurysms on CT Angiography.
+This repository contains the source code and the trained model for Deep Learning for Detecting Cerebral Aneurysms on CT or MR Angiography.

 ## Prerequisites
 - Ubuntu
-- Python 3
+- Python 3.x
-- Pytorch 0.4.1
+- Pytorch 1.6
 - NVIDIA GPU + CUDA CuDNN

 This repository has been tested on NVIDIA TITAN Xp.
 Configurations (e.g batch size, image patch size) may need to be changed on different platforms.